tapani-hopkins/turkuwasps/README.md

 ## Complex

+# see to it the curves will be drawn in successional order from primary to farm
+levs = c("primary", "swamp", "disturbed", "clearcut", "farm") wasps$forest_type = factor(wasps$forest_type, levels=levs)

 # prepare a new column in the wasp data, for drawing separate curves for dry and wet season
-# also see to it the curves will be drawn in successional order primary -> farm
-levs = c("primary", "swamp", "disturbed", "clearcut", "farm") wasps$forest_type = factor(wasps$forest_type, levels=levs)
 wasps$forest_season = combine_columns(wasps, c("forest_type", "season"), all=TRUE)

 # plot rarefaction curves with separate curves for each forest type and season